sumeetjain/snippets/README.markdown

 - Reset Styles - Type `reset` and hit TAB to insert some CSS reset styles (my own blend - kind of a mix of YUI and Eric Meyer's)

 ### Javascript
-- jQuery Scope - Type `q` and his TAB to insert an anonymous function that's automatically bound to $(document).ready().
+- jQuery Scope - Type `q` and hit TAB to insert an anonymous function that's automatically bound to $(document).ready().
 I put all of my jQuery goodness inside of this.

 ### Markdown
 - Add Footnote - Type `^` and hit TAB to insert a reference and footnote.
 After hitting TAB, you type the number of the reference.
 This is one of my favorites.